NVIDIA/Fuser/doc/math/integer-division.md

 **<summary>Proof:</summary>**

-This can be proved directly from Euclid's division lemma.
+This can be proved directly from Definition 4.0.

 </details>